 Want to know about other opportunities through OHP?

 OHP offers additional opportunities for students to reflect on and discuss the role substance use plays in their life.
 See below for more information.

 It is an online survey for Gonzaga students.
 Students can take this brief, anonymous assessment at any time to learn more about alcohol, their individual use, and how their consumption of alcohol might compare to other Gonzaga students.

 What does eCHECKUP TO GO do?

 At the beginning of the assessment, you are asked for some demographic information and how you use alcohol.
-Once complete, the information you submitted is processed and compared against national and Gonzaga norms.
-Your personalized information will then be shown.
-Individualized feedback for students will provide helpful information, including:
+Once complete, the information you submit is processed and compared against national and Gonzaga norms.
+An individualized feedback report will then provide helpful information, including:

 - Quantity and frequency of drinking

 - Income spent on alcohol

 - Tolerance levels